dekoza/mtgpl/docs/_sources/STX.rst.txt

 :mtgtip:`Search for Blex<https://c1.scryfall.com/file/scryfall-cards/border_crop/back/c/2/c204b7ca-0904-40fa-b20c-92400fae20b8.jpg?1617583842|https://scryfall.com/card/stx/148/blex-vexing-pest-search-for-blex?utm_source=api>`
    Look at the top five cards of your library.
 You may put any number of them into your hand and the rest into your graveyard.
-You lose 3 life for each card put into your hand this way.
+You lose 3 life for each card you put into your hand this way.

 :mtgtip:`Extus, Oriq Overlord<https://c1.scryfall.com/file/scryfall-cards/border_crop/front/b/a/ba09360a-067e-48a5-bdc5-a19fd066a785.jpg?1617453022|https://scryfall.com/card/stx/149/extus-oriq-overlord-awaken-the-blood-avatar?utm_source=api>`